About to do your taxes for the first time? Whether you opt to do

 There are many tax credits available.
 Learn more about them on the Canada Revenue Agency website.
 You’ll see that there are several measures available to help students, including the tuition credit and the student loan interest credit.
 Other measures are for workers, including the Canada employment amount to encourage employees.

-Subject to certain conditions, you may also qualify for deductions for scholarships, moving fees, and your RRSP contributions.
+Subject to certain conditions, you may also qualify for deductions for scholarships, moving fees, and your RRSP or your CELIAPP contributions.

 Other documents that are useful for doing your taxes: